What are stocks, shares and equities?

 The primary reason that companies list their stock is in order to raise capital by tapping into the public equity market by selling their shares to individual investors and institutions.
 This is an alternate method to gaining capital privately via venture capitalists.

 Most companies will list on a domestic exchange.
-For example, in the Australia, most shares are listed on the Australian Securities Exchange (ASX).
+For example, in the UK, most shares are listed on the London Stock Exchange (LSE) or Alternative Investment Market (AIM).
 However, it is becoming increasingly common for companies to have multiple listings to take advantage of foreign investment.

 How many shares are there in a company?

 The minimum number of shares that a company can issue is one – this could be the case when there is only one owner of the entire company.
 However, there is no universal maximum for how many shares a company will issue, so this can vary from company to company.

 The number of available shares can also change over time as companies issue more stock or buy back shares from investors.

 A share’s worth will vary depending on whether you are looking at its fair value or its market value.
 The fair value is the intrinsic value of a stock based on the company’s fundamentals, while the market value is the amount that individuals are currently willing to pay for the stock.

 The fair value of a stock is often much lower than the market value as the latter is heavily influenced by demand, which does not always reflect a share’s fundamentals.
 If the demand for a share goes up while the supply remains constant, then the share price will rise as people are willing to pay more.

 People buy and trade shares as a way to gain exposure to global economic health and growth, as well as an individual company.
 Your decision about whether to invest in stocks or trade on their price will depend on whether your interest is long or short term.